Tawseef-Reza/Tawseef-Reza/README.md

 - Hello!
-My name is Tawseef Reza, a part of the Stony Brook Class of 2028
+My name is Tawseef Reza, a part of the Stony Brook Class of 2028.
-Languages:
+- Languages I have learnt and used during my coding journey:
   - Python
   - Javascript (React and MERN Stack)
   - C# (along with the Unity Game Engine)
   - Java
   - Email: tawseefrezahome@gmail.com 📧

 <!---